-No significant issues have been found at all so far with Windows 7 and no problems have been reported by users.
+No issues have been found with Windows 7 and no problems have been reported by users.

-3.6.5.
+3.7.5.
 Linux: RedHat 8.0, 9.0; Fedora Core; Enterprise

 HSpot on Linux runs acceptably on RedHat 8.0, 9.0.
 We tested each distribution "straight out of the box".
 We have run the GNOME windowing environment.
 We know that HSpot does NOT run properly with the fvwm2 window manager (all JAVA Swing programs appear to hang) or KDE.
 HSpot does appear to run OK with the older fvwm window manager, but testing has so far been cursory.
 HSpot also appears to run well under Fedora Core, although we have not yet fully tested.